ezsystems/commerce-documentation/docs/guide/product_comparison/product_comparison_api.md

 )
 ```

-### $comparisonElements
+### `comparisonElements`

-`$comparisonElements` is an array which contains the data for the product columns in the comparison list.
-The sub-structure looks as following:
+`comparisonElements` is an array which contains the data for the product columns in the comparison list.
+`comparisonElements` has the following sub-structure:

 ``` php
 array(